m110/a-night-in-innsmouth/README.md

 > [[Kitchen<-Take the door on the right.]]
 ```

-Links use conditions in the same way as text segments.
+Links use conditions in the same way as paragraphs.

 Examples: